I'm a member

 Printer Friendly Version

-The device moves the joint (e.g., flexion/extension), without patient assistance, continuously on a 24-hour basis.
-The device is held in place across the affected joint by Velcro straps.
+The device moves the joint (e.g., flexion/extension), without patient assistance, continuously for extended periods of time, ie, up to 24-hours/day.
 An electrical power unit is used to set the variable range of motion (ROM) and speed.
 The initial settings for ROM are based on a patient's level of comfort and other factors that are assessed intraoperatively.
-These settings are made by a physical therapist or other health professional familiar with these devices.
 The ROM is increased by 3-5 degrees per day, as tolerated.
 The speed and range of motion can be varied, depending on joint stability.
-An emergency stop switch immediately halts the device, if necessary.
-A wide variety of CPM devices are available for rehabilitation of specific joints.
 The use of the devices may be initiated in the immediate postoperative period and then continued at home for a variable period of time.

 Note: The policy only addresses CPM in the home setting.